Biden interviewed as part of special counsel investigation into handling of classified documents

 The interview could signal that the special counsel investigation is nearing its conclusion.

-In 2016, then-FBI Director James Comey announced his recommendation against criminal charges for Hillary Clinton over her handling of classified information just three days after agents interviewed her at FBI headquarters.
+In 2016, then-FBI Director James Comey announced his recommendation against criminal charges for former Secretary of State Hillary Clinton. the Democratic presidential nominee, over her handling of classified information just three days after agents interviewed her at FBI headquarters.

-Investigators with Hur's office have already cast a broad net in the probe, interviewing a wide range of witnesses about their knowledge of how classified documents were handled.
+Investigators with Hur's office have already cast a broad net in the Biden probe, interviewing a wide range of witnesses about their knowledge of the handling of classified documents.

 In his statement, Sams reiterated that Biden and the White House were cooperating.
 He referred any questions to the Justice Department.